finexian/affordability/README.md

 5. paystring_masked_uids.parquet - Raw input data (masked UIDs)
 6. README.md - This file

-Usage:
+Usage:.
 &nbsp;
-These files allow users to validate affordability model performance using the 3 datasets provided &nbsp;
+These files allow users to validate affordability model performance using the 3 datasets provided.
+&nbsp;
 You can:
 1. Load X_test and y_test to evaluate your own trained model